 What is a Webhook?

-A webhook is a reverse API, or server to server push notification.
+A webhook is a reverse API, or server-to-server push notifications.
 They work by sending out an HTTP request to a specified endpoint when an event is triggered.
 This makes webhooks ideal for integrating two applications.

 If you're not familiar with webhooks, you can learn more about them in this article: What is a webhook?.

 API polling is the process of repeatedly sending requests to the same endpoint and comparing subsequent responses you receive to determine if there is updated information.

 Here is a quote from Zapier on API polling:

 “Polling is the process of repeatedly hitting the same endpoint looking for new data.
 We don't like doing this (it's wasteful), vendors don't like us doing it (again, it's wasteful) and users dislike it (they have to wait a maximum interval to trigger on new data).
 However, it is the one method that is ubiquitous, so we support it.”

 If an API provider does not offer webhooks, polling can be your only option.

 Imagine the classic situation of a family on a road trip.
 Polling is analogous to the kids constantly asking, “Are we there yet?” and the parents replying “no” over and over.
 Webhooks would be the scenario where the kids sleeping and are woken up by their parents when they arrive at the destination.